The History of Halloween

 Halloween also has some elements of the Romans celebrating Pomona, the goddess of fruit and trees.
 That was like a harvest feast, and we have elements of that today in our Halloween celebration—we bob for apples, for instance.

 When Christianity came to Britain—just like what happened when Christianity came to other cultures—they figured the best way to convert people was to incorporate their practices instead of banning them.
-It just so happened that November 1 was the Christian Feast of All Saints and the next day is All Souls’ Day.
+It just so happened that November 1 is the Christian Feast of All Saints and the next day is All Souls’ Day.
 October 31 became the Eve of All Saints, or All Hallows’ Eve.
 So the modern practice of Halloween incorporates Christianity and pagan rituals.

 A lot of people think of Halloween as an American holiday.
 In some ways it is a very American holiday, because we’ve made it big, but because of that, people don’t remember that its roots are Celtic-European.